 What is Asymmetric Information?

 Asymmetric information is, just as the term suggests, unequal, disproportionate, or lopsided information.
-It is typically in reference to some type of business deal or financial arrangement, where one party possesses more, or more detailed, information than the other.
+It is typically used in reference to some type of business deal or financial arrangement where one party possesses more, or more detailed, information than the other.

-The issue with asymmetric information starts before the transaction takes place.
-It is because one party possesses more information than the other before entering into the transaction in the first place, often with the intent to get a better deal than is due.
+The issue with asymmetric information starts before any transaction takes place.
+Typically, one party possesses more information than the other before entering into the transaction in the first place, often with the intent to get a better deal than is due.
 Consider, for example, the sale of a used car.
 The individual or dealership selling the car typically knows more about the vehicle than they pass along to the buyer.

 The Issue of Moral Hazard

 One example of asymmetric information, in the broader economic sense, relates to moral hazard.
 By definition, moral hazard is fundamentally based on asymmetric information.
 In a moral hazard situation, a party that is entering into an arrangement of some type (often involving insurance) knows that their actions will be covered by the other party.
 Thus, they don’t necessarily concern themselves with how risky the situation is, or are encouraged to take risks, knowing they won’t suffer the consequences.

 Asymmetric Information in the Financial World

 However, the borrower may not accurately explain what they are borrowing the money for and may use it in a way that involves a level of risk that – had the lender been aware of it – would likely have led the lender to decline making the loan.
-The lender may end up with a loan that isn’t repaid on time, or, in the worst-case scenario, isn’t paid back at all.
+The lender may end up with a loan that isn’t repaid on time or isn’t paid back at all.
 Such a situation can result in far-reaching consequences if the loss is so great that the lender is forced to charge higher interest rates to other borrowers to make up for the loss.